floweredscarf/su25/labs/lab01/index.md

     key on your keyboard until you see the correct instruction.
     This saves typing time if you are doing repetitive instructions.

-### Task: Terminal Test Run

-Let's ensure that everything is working.

-{% include alert.html content="
-**Tip**: We have a video below that shows what the correct outputs for these commands should look like.
-" %}

-1. First open up your terminal.
-    Check that git is a recognized command by typing the following command:

-    ```shell
-    git --version
-    ```

-    The version number for git should be printed.
-If you see "git: command not found", or similar, try opening a new terminal window, restarting your computer, or installing git again.

-2. Second, let's check that `javac` and `java` are working.
-    `javac` and `java` allow *Command Line Compilation*, or in other words, the ability to run Java programs directly from the command line.
-    In practice, most developers run Java programs through an IDE like IntelliJ, so we won't be using command line compilation for much this semester other than testing your setup.
-    Start by running the following commands at your terminal.

-    ```shell
-    mkdir ~/temp
-    cd ~/temp
-    ```

-    1. In this newly created directory, create an empty file `HelloWorld.java`.

-        ```shell
-        touch HelloWorld.java
-        ```

-    2. Then, open the file using your operating system's text editor.
-        You can do this from the command line:

-        - Mac: `open -e ./HelloWorld.java`
-        - Windows: `notepad ./HelloWorld.java`
-        - Linux: `xdg-open ./HelloWorld.java`

-    3. Copy paste the following code block into the editor, then save and close.

-        ```java
-        public class HelloWorld {
-            public static void main(String[] args) {
-                System.out.println("Hello world!");
-            }
-        }
-        ```

-    4. In your terminal, type `cat HelloWorld.java`.
-You should see the contents of the file we just created.

-    5. In your terminal, enter `ls` (list the files/folders in this directory).
-        You should only see `HelloWorld.java` listed.

-    6. Run `javac HelloWorld.java`.
-If this produces any output, then something may be wrong with your setup.
-Try opening a new terminal window or restarting your computer.
-If that still doesn't work, see the Troubleshooting section under the directions for your operating system.

-    7. Type `ls`, you should see both `HelloWorld.java` and a freshly created `HelloWorld.class` (the `javac` command created this file).

-    8. Run `java HelloWorld`.
-It should print out "Hello world!" for you.
-        If it didn't, something is wrong with your setup!

-    9. You're done!
-You can also delete the "temp" folder and its contents as you please.

-    The video below shows what we're hoping for when we run through the steps above.
-    If you see something similar to this, your java setup is complete.

-    <script id="asciicast-i4kqX0gnASof89lIdE6JzMCyC" src="https://asciinema.org/a/i4kqX0gnASof89lIdE6JzMCyC.js" async ></script>

 ## GitHub and Beacon

 Instead of bCourses, CS 61BL uses an in-house system for centralizing your